 Our loan receivables portfolio includes both secured and unsecured loans.
 Secured loan receivables are largely comprised of consumer installment loans secured by equipment.
 Unsecured loan receivables are largely comprised of our open-ended consumer and commercial revolving credit card loans.
-As part of our credit risk management activities, on an ongoing basis, we assess overall credit quality by reviewing information related to the performance of a customer's account with us, as well as information from credit bureaus, such as a Fair Isaac Corporation ("FICO") or other credit scores, relating to the customer's broader credit performance.
-Credit scores are obtained at origination of the account and are refreshed, at a minimum quarterly, but could be as often as weekly, to assist in predicting customer behavior.
-We categorize these credit scores into the following three credit score categories: (i) 661 or higher, which are considered the strongest credits; (ii) 601 to 660, considered moderate credit risk; and (iii) 600 or less, which are considered weaker credits.
-There are certain customer accounts for which a FICO score is not available where we use alternative sources to assess their credit and predict behavior.
-The following table provides the most recent FICO scores available for our customers at December 31, 2019 and 2018, respectively, as a percentage of each class of loan receivable.
-The table below excludes 0.3% and 0.5% of our total loan receivables balance at each of December 31, 2019 and 2018, respectively, which represents those customer accounts for which a FICO score is not available.
+As part of our credit risk management activities, on an ongoing basis, we assess overall credit quality by reviewing information related to the performance of a customer's account with us, as well as information from credit bureaus relating to the customer's broader credit performance.
+We now utilize VantageScore ("Vantage") credit scores to assist in our assessment of credit quality as we believe Vantage scores more U.S. consumers, and potential applicants, as compared to our prior use of FICO credit scores.
+Vantage credit scores are obtained at origination of the account and are refreshed, at a minimum quarterly, but could be as often as weekly, to assist in predicting customer behavior.
+We categorize these credit scores into the following three credit score categories: (i) 651 or higher, which are considered the strongest credits; (ii) 591 to 650, considered moderate credit risk; and (iii) 590 or less, which are considered weaker credits.
+We believe these three categories of Vantage credit scores represent an approximation of the categories previously reported using FICO data in terms of both probability of default and customer account distribution.
+There are certain customer accounts for which a Vantage score is not available where we use alternative sources to assess their credit and predict behavior.
+The following table provides the most recent Vantage scores available for our customers at December 31, 2020, as a percentage of each class of loan receivable.
+For comparability purposes and to provide the best illustration of how the credit risk inherent in our loan portfolios has changed over time, the credit quality information at December 31, 2019 has also been presented to show applicable Vantage score categories.
+Th

+Vantage

-At December 31 2019 2018
+At December 31 2020 2019

-661 or 601 to 600 or 661 or 601 to 600 or
+651 or 591 to 590 or 651 or 591 to 590 or

-higher 660 less higher 660 less
+higher 650 less higher 650 less

-Credit cards 74% 18% 8% 74% 18% 8%

-Consumer installment loans 76% 17% 7% 80% 14% 6%

-Commercial credit products 90% 5% 5% 90% 5% 5%
+Credit cards 77 % 17 % 6 % 72 % 20 % 8 %

+Consumer installment loans 78 % 18 % 4 % 75 % 19 % 6 %

+Commercial credit products 92 % 5 % 3 % 90 % 5 % 5 %